“Even in this shitty state, dead men make the news if they die right.”

 “Soooooommmmewhere, over the rainbowwww, way up hiiigh…”

-Amelie: Braddah Iz.
-At least he has good taste.
-Amelie takes a small breath and follows suit.
-She feels stupid but shows Em the fruit of years of practice.
+Support: Amelie takes a small breath and follows suit, showing Em the fruit of years of practice.
 Her voice is soft and warm, it doesn’t match her looks at all.

 “And the dreeaaams that you dream of, once in a lullaby.”

-Support: Em holds her, awkwardly for a moment.
-Then he just jumps and throws the pair towards the ground, singing all the while.
+Emmett: And then decides that telekinesis is a lost cause, and just jumps and throws the pair towards the earth, singing all the while.

-GM: The dust-strewn floor rushes up towards Amelie’s sight.
+GM: The dust-strewn floor rushes up towards Em’s sight.
 Then past it.
-She reflexively clamps her eyes shut at the approaching impact.
+He reflexively clamps his eyes shut at the approaching impact.
 It doesn’t come.
-She’s falling.
+He’s falling.

-She’s never fallen before, except in dreams.
-And that time at the LaLaurie House.
-She wonders if this is what it’s supposed to like.
+He’s never fallen before, except in dreams.
+He wonders if this is what it’s supposed to like.
 No sense of vertigo.
-No butterflies in her stomach.
-No sweat moistening her palms.
+No butterflies in his stomach.
+No sweat moistening his palms.

 Just sinking.
 Sinking at a breakneck speed.
-Indistinct phantom-like shapes, blacker than black, writhe and cavort at the edge of Amelie’s sight.
-Phosphenes.
+Indistinct phantom-like shapes, blacker than black, writhe and cavort at the edge of his and Amelie’s sight.
+Phosphenes, Lena called them once.
 Inherent electrical charges the retina produces even when it is in its resting state.

-Pain abruptly smashes through Amelie’s body.
-Her limbs are bruised and heavy.
-She isn’t sinking anymore.
+Pain abruptly smashes through his and Amelie’s bodies.
+Their limbs are bruised and heavy.
+They aren’t sinking anymore.

-Amelie: Amelie feels the sudden shift even while ethereal the feeling of sinking makes her squeeze the ghost’s hand tight.
-She doesn’t know if she needs to breathe here, but the sound of shortness is still there.
+Support: Amelie squeezes the ghost’s hand tight.
+She probably doesn’t know if she needs to breathe here, but the sound of shortness is still there.
 Her voice hitches for just a moment before she starts singing through grit teeth.

 “Somewhere over the rainbow, blue birds-